It’s here — the best deals of Prime Day 2021

 - New pet owners will love the Furbo Dog Camera, which is 30% off through Prime Day.

-- This air purifier from Alen is a solid addition to the home and are only $100 right now.
+- This air purifier from Alen is a solid addition to the home and is only $132.20 right now.

 - It’s not Prime Day without a standout deal on a Toshiba Smart TV.